About the statistics

 See Sources of error and uncertainty under Sources of error and Definitions.

-Collection of data revision and estimations
+Collection of data, editing and estimations

 The police registration systems contain some validity controls of data.
 In addition, Statistics Norway performs its own controls on some of the material.
 For example, missing information on scene of crime by municipality will be added to the municipality to the degree this is possible based on other information from the data basis.

-From the statistic year 2011, all of the cases that were settled by the the International Police Immigration Service (PU) during the year were deleted (which equates to around 500 offences in 2011).
+From the statistic year 2011, all of the cases that were settled by the International Police Immigration Service (PU) during the year were deleted (which equates to around 500 offences in 2011).
 This has led to a relatively large reduction in the category "Special body" in the statistics that distributes the reported offences by police district, and fewer units in "Other crimes".
 For the previous years with PU-registrations (2005-2010), it was not possible for Statistics Norway to make this deletion of civil cases.

 The statistics dating back to 1993 were completely revised in 2005.
 The reason for deleting cases at that time was that some cases were transferred from one police district to another.
 In such transfers, the same report had been registered in both police districts, meaning that they were double entries in STRASAK/PAL.
 The revision was carried out using information registered by the police itself and from the original data basis for the different years of the offences reported to the police.
 Where an offence had been registered several times, only the first registration was retained (see Comparability over time and space).

 An overview of all controls and Statistics Norway's processing routines for the statistics up to the first half of 2002 is available in Notater 2000/13 "Statistikk over anmeldte lovbrudd og registrerte ofre.
-Dokumentasjon" (in Norwegian only.).
+Dokumentasjon" (in Norwegian only).

 Based on the data from the police’s registers, all offences reported to the police are included, with a specification of characteristics such as type of offence and scene of crime.
 Calculations of percentages and rates per 1 000 inhabitants are made, also for different regions.
-In the annual statistics, the population as of 1 January in the statistics year is used, and in statistics that use a two-year average, the population on 1 January in the latter of the two statistic years is used (cf. the statistics on population .
+In the annual statistics, the population as of 1 January in the statistics year is used, and in statistics that use a two-year average, the population on 1 January in the latter of the two statistic years is used (cf. the statistics on population).
 For more detailed information on concepts, variables and classifications, see Definitions.

 The statistics contain personal data and information on punishable offences that is considered to be highly sensitive.
 Statistics Norway therefore administers the data basis for crime statistics with great caution.